Manganese: Niche

-Biological role

 Biochemistry

-The classes of enzymes that have manganese cofactors include oxidoreductases, transferases, hydrolases, lyases, isomerases and ligases.
-Other enzymes containing manganese are arginase and Mn-containing superoxide dismutase (Mn-SOD).
-Also the enzyme class of reverse transcriptases of many retroviruses (though not lentiviruses such as HIV) contains manganese.
-Manganese-containing polypeptides are the diphtheria toxin, lectins and integrins.
+Many classes of enzymes contain manganese cofactors including oxidoreductases, transferases, hydrolases, lyases, isomerases and ligases.
+Other enzymes containing manganese are arginase and a Mn-containing superoxide dismutase (Mn-SOD).
+Some reverse transcriptases of many retroviruses (although not lentiviruses such as HIV) contain manganese.
+Manganese-containing polypeptides are the diphtheria toxin, lectins, and integrins.

-Biological role in humans
+The oxygen-evolving complex (OEC), containing four atoms of manganese, is a part of photosystem II contained in the thylakoid membranes of chloroplasts.
+The OEC is responsible for the terminal photooxidation of water during the light reactions of photosynthesis, i.e., it is the catalyst that makes the O2 produced by plants.

+Human health and nutrition

-Manganese is an essential human dietary element.
-It is present as a coenzyme in several biological processes, which include macronutrient metabolism, bone formation, and free radical defense systems.
-It is a critical component in dozens of proteins and enzymes.
+Manganese is an essential human dietary element and is present as a coenzyme in several biological processes, which include macronutrient metabolism, bone formation, and free radical defense systems.
+Manganese is a critical component in dozens of proteins and enzymes.
 The human body contains about 12 mg of manganese, mostly in the bones.
 The soft tissue remainder is concentrated in the liver and kidneys.
 In the human brain, the manganese is bound to manganese metalloproteins, most notably glutamine synthetase in astrocytes.